How To Duplicate Rows In Google Sheets

 Recap

 Duplicating rows in Google Sheets is a simple and efficient way to create copies of existing data.
 You can use the “Insert” menu, keyboard shortcut, or “Copy and Paste” function to duplicate rows.
 Remember that formulas, data types, and formatting will all be copied along with the row data.
-(See Also: How To Insert A Table Into A Cell In Google Sheets)
+(See Also: How To Format Telephone Numbers In Google Sheets)

 Frequently Asked Questions: Duplicating Rows in Google Sheets